About the Camas, WA Market

 Camas is home to approximately 19,620 residents and several large, hi-tech manufacturing industries.
 The city is home to Sharp Microelectronics and Sharp Labs of America, Linear Technology, Wafer Tech, Underwriters Laboratories, and others have built and located in this newer area.
 From its origins over 100 years ago as a paper-mill town, which still boasts a mill operated by Georgia-Pacific Corporation, Camas has expanded, developed, and successfully blended a mix of cultures, values, and vision.

-Camas WA Retail Investment Market Analysis
+Camas WA Retail Market

 Residential Market in Camas, WA